maxime-esa/asn1scc/README.md

 Then execute...

     dotnet build "asn1scc.sln"

 ...and the compiler will be built.

+On Linux (debian) the build can be done with the following command:

+    $ make -f Makefile.debian

+(all dependencies will be installed automatically)

 Under Windows, you can also open open `asn1scc.sln` and build the `asn1scc` project (right-click/build)